gravity9-tech/mongo-cse/README.md

 In order to use this library you need to do 2 things:

+1. Create MongoConfig
-1. Create the MongoCDCManager
+2. Create the MongoCDCManager
-2. Create and register your listeners by implementing the `ChangeStreamListener` interface
+3. Create and register your listeners by implementing the `ChangeStreamListener` interface
-3. Start the workers and begin listening to events
+4. Start the workers and begin listening to events

 For this example, I've created 2 listeners that I want to use `MyChangeStreamListener` and `MetricsChangeStreamListener`: